cncf/tag-security/governance/roles.md

 Request which must be approved by a majority of Chairs.
 Process clarifications are welcome and PRs can be approved by any single Chair.

-### Security Assessment Facilitator
+### Security assessment facilitator

 [Security Reviews](/assessments) are part of the ongoing work of the group and led by a security assessment facilitator (referred to in the rest of this sub-section as a facilitator).
-The facilitator is effectively responsible for getting new security assessments underway, and providing support on an as-needed basis to the security assessment team if anything is impeding the overall review process.
+The facilitator is responsible for:

+* Ensuring that security reviews follow the assessment process.
+* Helping to bootstrap security assessments and reviews.
+* Determining assessment schedule of reviews, considering TOC requirements.

 The facilitator is responsible for coordinating with the TAG-Security co-chairs and deciding on the order in which security assessments (as submitted in the